University Honors Program

 - HNRS 477 Cityscapes

 In their final year, UHP students attend a one-semester capstone seminar course.
-A student can choose to take either HNRS 435 Faith and Reason or HNRS 497 Goodness Truth and Beauty.
+Capstone courses have included, for example, HNRS 435 Faith and Reason, HNRS 402 Post-Modernism, HNRS 477 Cityscapes, and HNRS 497 Goodness Truth and Beauty.

-Students who have completed the University Honors Program will have grown in identity and values, learned a greater appreciation for diversity, developed their critical thinking skills, learned to integrate knowledge with ethical reflection, and demonstrated comprehension of issues from a variety of disciplinary and interdisciplinary perspectives.
+Students who have completed the University Honors Program will have grown in their identity and values, learned a greater appreciation for diversity, developed critical thinking skills, practiced integrating knowledge with ethical reflection, and demonstrated comprehension of issues from a variety of disciplinary and interdisciplinary perspectives.

 After successful completion of the UHP curriculum (a total of 20 units) and maintenance of a cumulative 3.5 GPA or higher, students will be awarded University Honors at graduation, and this significant honor will appear on their permanent CLU transcript.